How ransomware gets in, how to keep it out, and what to do in the first hour.

 ⛔ Important

 Modern ransomware gangs spend days to weeks inside a network before triggering encryption.
-They use this time to spread to every server, delete backups, and steal data for double-extortion.
-By the time files are locked, the damage is already enormous.
+They use that time to reach your servers, delete your backups and copy your data for double extortion.
+By the time files lock, they have already taken what they came for.

 How Ransomware Gets In